 - Hansi-like postcards and posters.

-Alsace is often not as well-known to tourists compared to other French regions, however, the region is worth a visit for its numerous picturesque villages of half-timbered houses with geranium-filled window-boxes, Romanesque and Gothic churches and fortified castles.
-A clever mix of German and French cultures, this beautiful and enchanting area is home of many sights to discover:
+Although not well-known to tourists the Alsace region is worth a visit for its numerous picturesque villages of half-timbered houses with geranium-filled window-boxes, Romanesque and Gothic churches and fortified castles.
+A clever mix of German and French cultures, this beautiful and enchanting area is home to many sights to discover:

 The Alsace Wine Route